Azure/BatchExplorer/docs/new-release.md

 npm run ts scripts/lca/generate-third-party
 ```

+**Important:** Make sure you have an environment variable called GH_TOKEN set that contains a valid GitHub API auth token.
+You can manage and setup personal access tokens here: [https://github.com/settings/tokens](https://github.com/settings/tokens)

-You might see an error like:
+If you see an error like the following while executing the 'generate-third-party' script:
 ```
 const value = match[1];
                     ^